 READ MORE ⇒ Tips for Teaching Your Dog to Swim

-2. Invest in a life vest.
+2. Invest in a dog life vest.

-Also consider getting your dog a life vest.
-When choosing which life vest will work best, look for one that fastens at three points and has a handle on the back, making it easy for you to lift your dog out of the water.
+Encountering waves, current, or rip tides can quickly exhaust your dog, and that could be deadly.
+If your dog likes to swim in the ocean, consider getting a dog life vest.
+When choosing which life vest will work best, look for one that fastens at three points and has a handle on the back, making it easier for you to lift your dog out of the water.

 3. Don’t let your dog drink or eat things he shouldn’t.